Art Sherman: Honors

 In 2015 he was inducted into the Southern California Jewish Sports Hall of Fame.

-Alan Sherman
+Personal life

 Art Sherman's assistant is his son, Alan, who is also a licensed trainer.
 Alan was a jockey for three years in the 1980s until, as he put it, "I ate my way out of that job."
 As a jockey, he rode in southern California for trainers such as Charlie Whittingham and won over a million dollars in purse money, while closely observing how his employers trained their horses, anticipating that some day he too would become a trainer.
 Rather than run an independent training stable like his brother Steve, Alan has worked with his father since 1991.
-He does most of the hands-on day-to-day work with California Chrome and stayed with him throughout his Triple Crown travels when Art returned to California to oversee the rest of the stable.
+He did most of the hands-on day-to-day work with California Chrome and stayed with him throughout his Triple Crown travels when Art returned to California to oversee the rest of the stable.